2017 Aztec High School shooting: Shooting

 On December 7, 2017, at 8:04 a.m., Atchison entered Aztec High School disguised as a student.
 He carried a backpack containing the gun and several magazines.
 Atchison entered a second floor bathroom of the 800/900 building to gear up, but Francisco Fernandez walked in on him.
 Atchison then shot him, before exiting the bathroom and going into the hallway, where he encountered and killed Casey Marquez.
 According to the autopsy reports, both victims were each shot numerous times.
 He then walked up and down the halls, firing randomly, shooting into some classrooms.
 He reloaded multiple times throughout the shooting.

 The school custodian, Thomas "Emery" Hill, chased after him, shouting about an active shooter and yelling at teachers to lock their doors.
 Katie Potter, a 74-year-old substitute teacher, heard the gunshots and the following loudspeaker announcement calling for a lockdown.
 As a substitute teacher, Potter did not have keys to the computer lab, so she ushered her 17 students into the computer lab office and barricaded the door with a couch.
 Atchison came to the room, yelling that he knew they were in there and fired several shots into the room through the wall.
 No one was hit.
 Atchison then exited the computer lab and proceeded into the hallway before killing himself via a shot to the head at 8:16.
 San Juan County Sheriff Ken Christensen credited Potter's swift action with saving many lives.
 State authorities confirmed that there were no other injuries.
 Police arrived at the school less than a minute after receiving the first calls about the shooting.
 As the school was in lockdown, police entered through a door and window, shooting out the window shortly before Atchison killed himself.

 Students were in class at the time and heard what they believed was someone punching the lockers, before realizing it was gunfire.
 Teachers and students hid in locked classrooms until they were told by officials to walk out toward the back of the building and the parking lot; they were later reunited with family members at McGee Park.
 Other schools in the area were locked down.

 Victims

-Casey Jordan Marquez, aged 17, a senior, and Francisco "Paco" Fernandez, a junior, also aged 17, two students, were identified as the victims.
+Casey Jordan Marquez, aged 17, a senior, and Francisco "Paco" Fernandez, a junior, also aged 17, were identified as the victims.
 Both were student-athletes at Aztec.
 Marquez was a cheerleader, and Fernandez, a recent transfer to the school, was a football player.